Logitech G502 X Lightspeed

 Products reviewers directly compared with this model, grouped into quick takeaways.

-• Alternative: polling rate and price The Asus ROG Keris II Ace is presented as a similarly priced alternative with higher wireless polling but fewer buttons.
+• Better: polling rate for the price The Asus ROG Keris II Ace is cited as offering 4000Hz wireless polling at roughly the same price, though with fewer buttons.

 Feature Scorecards